MichaelLarocca/blog-michael-jude-larocca/posts/2025/03-25/from-javascript-to-vba-navigating-variable-declaration-and-management.md

 ---

 ###### *Do you now understand the difference in variable declaration between VBA and JavaScript?* *Do you feel more confident in transitioning from JavaScript to VBA?
-Please share the article and comment*
+Please share the article and comment!*

 ---